tronikelis/jagger/README.md

     // User{} -> select initial struct from which to start the query
     //
     //
-    // SubQuery -> func(cond string) (string, error) --- DOES NOT APPLY TO INITIAL SELECT
+    // SubQuery -> func(cond string) (string, []any, error) --- DOES NOT APPLY TO INITIAL SELECT
-    // a function which returns the subquery from which to select,
+    // a function which returns the subquery and arguments for it from which to select,
     // optionally takes in a `cond` -> `table.pk = table.fk`
     // it is highly recommended to use the condition, this makes postgres use the indexes for scanning
     // because subqueries are computed seperately